 Cataract surgery is a safe and effective way to restore vision, with serious complications occurring in fewer than one in 1,000 cases.
 This outpatient surgery takes only a few hours, allowing you to quickly get back to your life.

 What to expect

 Before Your Surgery

 Your surgeon will measure the curve of your cornea and the size and shape of your eye.
 Your doctor may ask you to temporarily stop taking certain medications that increase the risk of bleeding during surgery.
 You will need to provide a list of current medications, as some medications may need to be discontinued for a few days prior to surgery.

 Preparation At the surgery center, you will be given a mild sedative and transferred – once you’re sedated – into the operating room.
 The nurses and technicians will cleanse the area around your eye, and drops will be put into your eye to dilate the pupil.
 An anesthetic shot or numbing eye drops will be used to make sure you’ll be comfortable throughout the surgery.

 Inserting Your New Lens Using the same tiny incision, an injector tool is inserted into the eye.
 Using this tool, your surgeon places the IOL into the capsule of the eye to replace the lens that was removed.
 The new lens unfolds into place and is secured.
-Your surgeon may make some slight adjustments to align the IOL based on the measurements the taken before surgery.
+Your surgeon may then make some slight adjustments to align the IOL based on the measurements taken before surgery.